baggachipz/tinylist/README.md

 7. ~~Enhance PWA 'add to homescreen' functionality~~
 8. ~~Ability to 'pin' notes/checklists to the top~~
 9. ~~Import/export of data~~
+10. Update to Vue 3 / Quasar 2
-10. Encrypt individual notes/checklists
+11. Encrypt individual notes/checklists
-11. Support for image attachments
+12. Support for image attachments
-12. Labels
+13. Labels
-13. Archiving
+14. Archiving
-14. Internationalization
+15. Internationalization

 ## Support If You're a Fan
 If you like this project, please consider [supporting it](https://ko-fi.com/tinylist).
 I do not monetize the app and have to pay hosting costs.